-- Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Sounds.
+- Right-click the Speakers icon in the notification area, at the far right of the taskbar, select Sound settings, and then select More sound settings.

-- 2. On the Playback tab, select Speakers.
+- On the Playback tab, select Speakers.

 - 3. Select Set Default, and then select OK.

 Discovering and connecting to Miracast-compatible wireless displays (select products only)